Learn-Together-Pro/ComputerScience/dbms/concepts.md

 Every non-key attribute in a table should depend on the key, the whole key, and nothing but the key.

 The table is in 2NF and all the attributes are functionally independent of any other non-primary-key attributes.
-3NF unlike BCND does preserve all functional dependencies, normalization does not lead to losing any of FDs.
+3NF unlike BCNF does preserve all functional dependencies, normalization does not lead to losing any of FDs.

 > **Boyce-Codd Normal Form** ~ **BCNF**